Afrin127329/Afrin127329/README.md

 <div style="text-align:center">
 <h3>Hi, Welcome to my corner on the hub </h3>

-I'm Afrin, a Full Stack Web Application Developer from Bangladesh. <br> I Spend most of time coding outstanding projects and exploring latest technologies.
+I'm Afrin, a Full Stack Web Application Developer from Bangladesh. <br> I Spend most of time coding outstanding projects and exploring latest technologies and Research on AI and my own Start up.

 <p align="center">